 3.1.2 Prior publication and originality

-If material has been previously published it is not generally acceptable for publication in a SAGE journal.
+If material has been previously published it is not generally acceptable for publication in a Sage journal.
 However, there are certain circumstances where previously published material can be considered for publication.
-Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.
+Please refer to the guidance on the Sage Author Gateway or if in doubt, contact the Editor at the address given below.
 The journal also fully understands that authors build on previously published work.
-Authors should fully and transparently account for the relationship between their submission and previously published work in a cover letter to the Editors that accompanies the submission process.
-While originality depends upon the theoretical claims and the findings as well as on the originality of the data, the EJIR shares with other journals the '50% rule' whereby on balance at least half or more of the content of the new submission must be original relative to previously published work.
+Authors should fully and transparently account for the relationship between their submission and previously published work and/or work under submission elsewhere in a cover letter to the Editors that accompanies the submission process.
+While originality depends upon the theoretical claims and the findings as well as on the originality of the data, the EJIR shares with other journals the '50% rule' whereby on balance at least half or more of the content of the new submission must be original relative to previously published work and/or work under submission elsewhere.
 Authors should also be fully transparent in the cover letter about earlier rejected (by the EJIR) submissions that might overlap with their current submission.
 Any 'new' resubmissions are only considered at the explicit invitation and discretion of the Editors.

 Authors submitting quantitative empirical work must, upon request, be willing to provide datasets to accompany their submissions or give the location of the datasets they are using.
 Quantitative articles will not be accepted for publication without information enabling access to the original datasets and replication code used to produce all empirical results presented in the paper; this information will be posted publicly upon publication.
 Please refer to section 4.3 below on how to submit data for publication.